adultdate/filament-calendar/README.md

 >
 > Please check the [Authorization section](#authorization) to learn how to authorize actions.

-Before you read about the different ways to add interactions to your calendar, you need to understand how actions in the calendar work.
+Before you read about the different ways to add interactions to your filament-calendar, you need to understand how actions in the filament-calendar work.

 Actions used within the Calendar context need the `CalendarAction` trait to work properly.